dmaicher/scala-http-server/README.md

 - [x] chunked transport encoding
 - [ ] gzip transport encoding
 - [x] support for HTTP 1.1 keep-alive
+- [ ] maybe introduce some kind of URL rewriting like apache and nginx offer?
 - [ ] more tests

 So far it looks like the performance is not too bad in comparison with apache2 or nginx for example.
 Maybe at some point I will put together some benchmarks.